Latin America: Language

 Spanish is the predominant language of Latin America.
-It is spoken as first language by about 60% of the population.
+It is spoken as a first language by about 60% of the population.
 Portuguese is spoken by about 30%, and about 10% speak other languages such as Quechua, Mayan languages, Guaraní, Aymara, Nahuatl, English, French, Dutch and Italian.
+Spanish is the official language of most of the countries and territories on the Latin American mainland, as well as in Cuba, Puerto Rico (where it is co-official with English), and the Dominican Republic.
 Portuguese is spoken mostly in Brazil, the largest and most populous country in the region.
-Spanish is the official language of most of the other countries and territories on the Latin American mainland, as well as in Cuba, Puerto Rico (where it is co-official with English), and the Dominican Republic.
 French is spoken in Haiti and in the French overseas departments of Guadeloupe, Martinique, and French Guiana.
 It is also spoken by some Panamanians of Afro-Antillean descent.
 Dutch is the official language in Suriname, Aruba, Curaçao and Bonaire.
-(As Dutch is a Germanic language, the territories are not necessarily considered part of Latin America.)
+As Dutch is a Germanic language, the territories are not necessarily considered part of Latin America.
 However, the native and co-official language of Aruba, Bonaire, and Curaçao, is Papiamento, a creole language largely based on Portuguese and Spanish that has had a considerable influence from Dutch and other Portuguese-based creole languages.

 Amerindian languages are widely spoken in Peru, Guatemala, Bolivia, Paraguay and Mexico, and to a lesser degree, in Panama, Ecuador, Brazil, Colombia, Venezuela, Argentina, and Chile.
 In other Latin American countries, the population of speakers of Indigenous languages tend to be very small or even non-existent, for example in Uruguay.
 Mexico is possibly contains more Indigenous languages than any other Latin American country, but the most-spoken Indigenous language there is Nahuatl.

 In Peru, Quechua is an official language, alongside Spanish and other Indigenous languages in the areas where they predominate.
 In Ecuador, while Quichua holds no official status, it is a recognized language under the country's constitution; however, it is only spoken by a few groups in the country's highlands.
-In Bolivia, Aymara, Quechua and Guaraní hold official status alongside Spanish.
+In Bolivia, Aymara, Quechua, and Guaraní hold official status alongside Spanish.
 Guaraní, like Spanish, is an official language of Paraguay, and is spoken by a majority of the population, which is, for the most part, bilingual, and it is co-official with Spanish in the Argentine province of Corrientes.
 In Nicaragua, Spanish is the official language, but on the country's Caribbean coast English and Indigenous languages such as Miskito, Sumo, and Rama also hold official status.
 Colombia recognizes all Indigenous languages spoken within its territory as official, though fewer than 1% of its population are native speakers of these languages.
 Nahuatl is one of the 62 Native languages spoken by Indigenous people in Mexico, which are officially recognized by the government as "national languages" along with Spanish.